 How to Solve the Battery Drain Issue on the JIO Sim card?

 The other day I was on-board a local train in Aamchi Mumbai and the compartment was fairly crowded with college-going lads.
 Seeing these zestful lot of youths with poppy earphones & funky bags was almost an everyday routine till quite recently.

 Off late only ears had been occupied, but now eyes have been busy too!!
 For the past few days, I’ve noticed these youngsters busy watching clips & videos on YouTube.

 But there is a con the battery drain from the JIO sim is usually higher compared to my other sim, which uses a 3G connection.

 The bands that JIO owns spectrum in are 800 MHz & 1,800 MHz in some of the circles.
-JIO also boasts of having a 2,300 MHz spectrum on PAN-India basis.
+JIO also boasts of having a 2,300 MHz spectrum on a PAN-India basis.

 The 800 bands offer higher coverage compared to the 1800 and 2300 bands.

-Which means the coverage is almost 1.5 to 1.8 times where there is 800 MHz band.
-It also means JIO has to put up lesser number of towers where they are using 800 MHz frequency.
+This means the coverage is almost 1.5 to 1.8 times where there is an 800 MHz band.
+It also means JIO has to put up a lesser number of towers where they are using 800 MHz frequency.

-But the cost of 800 MHz spectrum is much higher compared to the 2300 MHz.
+But the cost of the 800 MHz spectrum is much higher compared to the 2300 MHz.
 Hence the business decision to use it.

-But how does that connect to battery drain ?
+But how does that connect to the battery drain?

 Also, the 2G and 3G networks are more optimized and energy-efficient.

 Your smartphone has to do much more work to hunt for the network if the coverage is weak and data transmission speed is much higher.

-In generic terms, lower the frequency better the coverage resulting in lower consumption of power.
-Also the 4G network transfers data upto 10X the speed of 3G and exponentially compared to the 2G network which also causes a higher battery drain.
+In generic terms, the lower the frequency better the coverage resulting in lower consumption of power.
+Also, the 4G network transfers data upto 10X the speed of 3G and exponentially compared to the 2G network which also causes a higher battery drain.

-If you are looking for a new smartphone than should go with a large battery mobile above 3000 mAH at least.
+If you are looking for a new smartphone then should go with a large battery mobile above 3000 mAH at least.

-Second consideration you should have is to look for a 14 Nm processor like a Snapdragon 820 or 821 or in mid range Snapdragon 625.
+The second consideration you should have is to look for a 14 Nm processor like a Snapdragon 820 or 821 or in mid-range Snapdragon 625.